dominodatalab/lama_sft_model_sentry/README.md

 /artifacts/mlflow/{DOMINO_PROJECT_ID}
 ```

-For this basic demo, the mutation applies the "datasets" NFS mount into both workspaces and model api as follows:
+For this basic demo, the mutation applies the "datasets" NFS mount into both workspaces and model api as follows: `/artifacts/mlflow/{DOMINO_PROJECT_ID}`

-`/artifacts/mlflow/{DOMINO_PROJECT_ID}` ensuring the workloads only see the sub-folder for their projects.
+This ensures that the workloads only see the sub-folder for their projects.
 The Domino workloads will NOT log large LLM artifacts (such as checkpoints) to MLFLOW Artifact Store but instead write them directly to this location.
 Writing large files such as these to the artifact store is burden on storage cost (exorbitant because each deployment uses its own copy), execution time (for MLFLOW runs which adds to compute costs), model API deployment time (copying the large artifacts)

+## Refinements for managing integrity of the Model Artifacts

 The following refinements are possible which will serve other Non Functional Requirements like managing the integrity of the artifacts-